Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 </td><td><picture><img alt="&nbsp; Yin&Yang under null sign" src="../../../../_rsc/_img/signs/YinYangNull.png" /></picture></picture></td><td>

-Middle and big software providers permanently collect reports on errors, which crash their products, get handled, or run undercover (unnoticed).
+When a number of software installations is significant, providers continuously collect reports on errors, which crash their products, get handled, or run undercover (unnoticed).

 Their statistics give `NullReference` the first place (from my experience too).
 Many of these errors are difficult to trace, reproduce, and debug.
 Those not regular and critical may stay for years with the lowest priority for investigation.